happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 7/25/2016
+- (12:20) Have continued work on the features discussed in the Friday meeting.
+Hoping to have the image viewing feature completed by the end of the day

 Notes for 7/22/2016
 - (3:44) Most of the desired features are working as desired: user registration and logging in, entering as a guest in offline mode, most of trip management, and taking and selecting photos mostly works.
 That being said, there seems to be a significant bug with the location aspect of either the server or the mobile side of the application, as upload does not consistently work.
 All images are uploaded to the server; however, not all of the image data is put into the SQL Database, which is problematic.
 This leads me to believe I have a slight error with how I am encoding the GPS data into the image.
 In particular, an incomplete upload occurs when taking a new photo without the built-in GPS tagging feature.
 Other than that, it seems the image is fully uploaded.
 I will need to run more tests to be sure, though